TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.41.1

+Quick little bug fix!
+There was an error with the order of paramters for the index call in a couple controllers.
+To make this update, copy over the index function of the following files.

+* code/app/Http/Core/Controllers/Entity/AssetControllerAbstract.php
+* code/app/Http/Core/Controllers/Entity/SubscriptionControllerAbstract.php

 ## 0.41.0

 New entity endpoint!
 There is now aa subscription index endpoint on any entity.
 To complete this update copy over the following files.